wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

 ## Setup - Database Creation

 Make sure you have a database that matches the local database settings from the "config/environment_variables.json" file, (Search for "DATABASES").
 Using the database tool you prefer create the following Database.
+(You probably already created the database in a previous step.)

     WeVoteServerDB

 Also make sure you are running in your virtual environment, signified by the "(WeVoteServer)".

-Populate your database with the latest database tables using these terminal commands:
+Populate your database with the latest database tables using these terminal commands (You probably already did this in a previous step, but it doesn't hurt anything to do this twice):

     (WeVoteServer) $ pip install psycopg2
     (WeVoteServer) $ python manage.py makemigrations